2023-24 Forms and Fees

 For example, if you send men’s foil and men’s epee, the fee will be $600.
 If you send foil, epee, and saber for both men and women, the fee will be $1200.
 If you send foil, epee, and saber for women but just epee for men, the fee will also be $1200.

 Once the member form is complete, you will receive an invoice for your school by January 2024.
 Both the member and entry fees are due by March 8, 2024.

 There is a late fee of $50 per week, and all fees must be paid before the competition.
 If you need an invoice earlier to allow for slow processing times by your university, email us ASAP at firstname.lastname@example.org

 ALL TEAMS MUST BE AWARE OF THE FOLLOWING RULES FOR PARTICIPATION IN THE USACFC:

-- Graduate students may participate if they are eligible (see below)
+Graduate students may participate if they are eligible (see below)

 A fencer will be limited to 5 years of competition at any college level.
 This is 5 years in which a fencer competes for any team(s) in any intercollegiate competition (NCAA and/or club) for even one bout in a given year.
-There will be no prior vetting of any fencers but complaints will be researched.
+There will be no prior vetting of any fencers but adequately substantiated challenges will be verified.
 If the board determines that a fencer has exceeded their eligibility then a one year suspension from USACFC will be given to the fencer's team.
 That team and all of its fencers, coaches, and staff will be black carded / disqualified from the event IMMEDIATELY, NO DISCUSSION, and its results for that entire event will be vacated.
 That team will be ineligible to compete in any USACFC event through the end of the following calendar year and will have to re-apply to the USACFC (forfeiting all incumbency priorities, if any) to resume participation thereafter.